 If you love a movie with star power, this Christmas tale has Martin Short, Samantha Bee, and John Cleese telling the story of a miniature horse who has just three days to audition for Santa Claus and join his reindeer fleet after Blitzen’s retirement.
 It’s not exactly known as a powerhouse of ratings, but for little kids who love reindeer and a story of determination, it’s a very cute Christmas movie to share as a family.

-shouldn’t watch it for that reason either.
+Kurt Russell as Santa Claus?
+Hubba hubba ho ho ho.
 The movie is very lovely and endearing, and focuses on a family trying to get through the holidays after losing their dad.
 Mom is overworked, overtired, and grieving, while the kids are stumbling along themselves.
 When they try to catch Santa coming in on Christmas, an adventure begins, and Kurt Russell is there to take them along for the ride.
 Please watch until the end for a special Goldie Hawn appearance.

 There’s a lot of debate over whether The Nightmare Before Christmas is a Halloween movie or a Christmas movie, but Jack Skellington winds up in a place called Christmas Town and the actual word “Christmas” is in the title, so it totally counts.
 Maybe you’ve been watching it since October 1 or maybe you haven’t turned it on yet, but Tim Burton’s classic movie has all the creepy, weird, fun Christmas vibes you could want.
-As Jack tries to turn himself from The Pumpkin King into “Sandy Claws,” things go terribly, terribly wrong, and he has to learn a valuable lesson in being yourself and who you are.
+As Jack tries to turn himself from The Pumpkin King into “Sandy Claws,” things go terribly, terribly wrong, and he has to learn a valuable lesson about being yourself and loving who you are.